robi24/socks-io/README.md

 # socks-io

 Your socks for the [socket-io](http://socket.io/).
 Just a very simple non-blocking mocking lib, but useful if you don't care about the server and just want to test the clients interactions.
-More suitable for integration tests.
 Supports `socket.on`, `socket.emit` and `socket.open`.

 ## Contents